wp-sms/wp-sms/readme.txt

 * BACKUP YOUR DATABASE BEFORE INSTALLING!

 == Changelog ==
-= dev-master =
+= 4.0.16 =
 * Added Send SMS to multi numbers in the Contact Form 7.
-* Fixed times issue in the outbox SMS.
 * Added Several gateways.
 (Comilio.it, Mensatek.com, Infodomain.asia and Smsc.ua)
+* Fixed Show time items in the outbox SMS.

 = 4.0.15 =
 * Updated option fields.